SlugSyncApp/SlugSync-documentation/README.md

 - The home screen shows all upcoming events in a card-swiping format.

-- Swiping right saves the event to their “Interested” list; swiping left skips it.
+- Users can favorite events and add it to the "Favorites" page.

 - Users can tap an event to view details, location, and club info.